sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02_CPU.md

   emits **\$00 (zero page) or \$01 (stack page)** as a constant.
 Consequence: zp and stack accesses never load MARH at all — the microsteps that would manufacture \$00/\$01 through the ALU simply don't exist.
-- **A-side mini-bus.** The '181's A inputs are a seven-driver tri-state bus (A, X, Y, constant \$00, PCL, PCH, MASK — one output bank enabled per microstep).
-This is what makes INX/DEX, indexed address arithmetic, relative branches, JSR pushes, and single-bit masks possible with zero mux ICs.
+- **A-side mini-bus.** The '181's A inputs are an eight-driver tri-state bus (A, X, Y, temp, constant \$00, PCL, PCH, MASK — one output bank enabled per microstep).
+This is what makes INX/DEX, indexed address arithmetic, relative branches, JSR pushes, single-bit masks, and memory left-shifts possible with zero mux ICs.
+The field is now exactly full: eight drivers, three bits.
 - **The MASK driver.** The Rockwell bit opcodes encode the bit number in the opcode itself (RMBn = \$n7, SMBn = \$(n+8)7, BBRn = \$nF, BBSn = \$(n+8)F), so **IR bits 6:4 are the bit index**.
 A '238 decodes them to a one-hot byte